ncatlab/nlab-content/pages/1/0/7/3/3701/content.md

 In any case, we have a zigzag of length at most $k+$ from $a$ to $b$ with zigs from $\mathcal{U}$, and the induction is complete.
 =--

-At the moment, this lemma is used only in the proof of the infinite distributivity law, and we don\'t even need its full strength; but more of it will be useful later.
+This lemma is used in the proofs of the infinite distributivity law and some results related to measure.

 ## The frame of opens